 Since forming our research partnership with Deakin University back in 2017, Reconnexion recognised the need for providing access to an evidence-based intervention for sleep given how commonly benzodiazepines and z-drugs are prescribed for sleep.
 Our clinical team of psychologists and AOD workers all have specialised training in CBT-I and over two years developed the Better Sleep Program.

 This stepped-care program was designed to be responsive to both the needs of our clients but also the community more broadly.
 At present, we have three Doctor of Psychology (Clinical) candidates (Brooke Swierzbiolek, Robin Zhou, and Monique Smith) evaluating the Better Sleep Program in a 2-year trial.
 We look forward to sharing the results of this study as they emerge.
 The most recent paper led by Brooke was published in the British Journal of General Practice and explores barriers and facilitators to engagement with psychological interventions for sleep.
+We were interviewed by the BJGP Life Podcast to discuss some of the findings and what it means for GPs in the management of insomnia.

 In 2018 Monash University conducted a mixed-methods evaluation of Reconnexion’s Benzodiazepine Counselling Program.
 The aim of this project was to see just how effective our program was at supporting individuals to cease their medication and if they also experienced improvement to their quality of life.
 This evaluation led to a comprehensive report on our program, as well as two publications.
 One reported on the client-related outcomes and gave a brief overview of the program.
 The other focused on what the work lookedlike between the benzodiazepine counsellors and their clients, to understand what they were doing to support such great outcomes.